 She is an advocate for self-care and self-awareness.
 She enjoys mediation, reading, baking, crafting live entertainment, traveling, smiling, spending time with her dog "Milo", and exploring the world around her.

 Brandy Doss, AAS, BS, HCM, MS, MOCA, CMHC, awaiting licensure.
 I graduated with a master's degree in community psychology in December, 2022.
-She on the licensing track to become a licensed mental health counselor.
-She is an expiring Elder in ministry meaning she teaches, preaches, and counsels.
+She on the licensing track to become a licensed mental health counselor LMHCa.
+She is an inspiring Elder in ministry meaning she teaches, preaches, and counsels.
 She is also a holistic health coach.
 I am MOCA certified.
 I have certificates in Biblical Studies, NAACP Civil Rights & Advocacy Training Institute, and Nonsuicidal Self Injury: Defining & Treating a Complex Behavior.
 I have additional training in Trauma and Addictions.
 I have been in the medical field for over 18 years.
 She provided patient care in OBGYN, Pediatrics, Internal Medicine, and lab for over 14 years as a medical assistant.
 She has an associate degree in applied science.
-She has a bachelor’s degree in health care management.
+She also has a bachelor’s degree in health care management.
 She has completed the certificate of Biblical Studies in ministry.
 She has worked with the youth ministry, women’s ministry and volunteered at the Julian Center for Battered Women.
-She is interested in counseling because of her own heartaches, tormenting traumatic events she has experienced in her personal life.
-She has overcome the death of a spouse, a child being shot, child molestation to share she understands challenges and how to overcome them with higher power, counseling, prayer, and exercise.
-She believes in humanistic therapy " which adopts a holistic approach that focuses on free will, human potential, and self -discovery."
+She is interested in counseling because of her own heartaches and tormenting traumatic events she has experienced in her personal life.
+She has overcome the death of a spouse, a child being shot, and child molestation.
+She understands challenges and how to overcome them with higher power, counseling, prayer, and exercise.
+She believes in humanistic therapy" which adopts a holistic approach that focuses on free will, human potential, and self -discovery."
 She also believes in cognitive therapy which "challenges a person’s negative patterns of self."
 She enjoys singing, dancing, exercising, traveling, sightseeing, painting, word searches, listening to music and reading.